FreeAndFair/ColoradoRLA/docs/89_glossary.md

 etc.  Related terms include election canvass, ballot reconciliation.
 See https://www.stat.berkeley.edu/~stark/Preprints/evidenceVote12.pdf

-* **audit board** - A group of electors in each county nominated by the major party chairpersons, which carries out an audit, with the assistance of the designated election official, members of his or her staff, and other duly appointed election judges.
+* **audit board** - Given a County, a group of electors in the county nominated by the major party chairpersons, which carries out an audit, with the assistance of the designated election official, members of his or her staff, and other duly appointed election judges.

-* **audit** TBD May include ballot tabulation audits, compliance audits, ...
+* **audit** A process by which the performance or outcome of a system is verified. @review TBD May include ballot tabulation audits, compliance audits, ...

+* **RLA** Risk Limiting Audit

+* **Risk Limiting Audit** An Audit designed to reduce the statistical probablility that a wrong election winner was determined by an interpretation and tabulation system.

-* **ballot tabulation audits** TBD. including risk-limiting audits, opportunistic audits, bayesian audits, fixed-percentage audits, etc.
+* **ballot tabulation audits** An Audit of a vote-tabulation system.
+@review TBD. including risk-limiting audits, opportunistic audits, bayesian audits, fixed-percentage audits, etc.n
+@review if we honor the NIST Election Modeling Group distinction between interpretation and tabulation, this definition describes a "ballot interpretation and tabulation audit"

 * **opportunistic audit** - An auditing technique designed to efficiently generate evidence for additional contests in a ballot-level audit.
 A